Interview with Peter Charles Hearmon

 PH: All the new tanks [unclear] yeah.

-CB: So in when you went out on these sorties, forays in to East Germany you weren’t staying in airfields there ‘cause they didn’t let, you were driving around all the time were you?
+CB: So, in when you went out on these sorties, forays in to East Germany, you weren’t staying in airfields there ‘cause they didn’t let, you were driving around all the time were you?

 PH: Well no. You camped up with luck.
-If you get in undetected on the landing side of an airfield.
+If you could get in undetected on the landing side of an airfield.

 CB: Right.